kjh618/factorio-calculator/README.md

 # Factorio Calculator
-A Factorio recipe ratio calculator written in Rust
+A CLI Factorio ratio calculator

 ## Commands
 * `search STRING`: List products that contain `STRING` in their name.